MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/meet-uwp-device-apps.md

 ---
-title: Meet UWP device apps
+title: Meet UWP Device Apps
 description: This topic provides an overview of the features and capabilities that make a UWP device app uniquely different from a regular UWP app. ms.date: 03/17/2023
 ---